-While it might, in former times, have been the recipient of many 'resurrected' bodies snatched illicitly from surrounding cemeteries, Guy's Hospital17 is one of the most famous in the world.
-Among those associated with Guy's are Thomas Hodgkin, discoverer of Hodgkin's lymphoma; Sir Alexander Fleming, discoverer of penicillin and instructor of pathology; Sir Frederick Hopkins, discoverer of vitamins; John Braxton Hicks, discoverer of the Braxton Hicks uterine contractions; and John Keats the poet.
+While it might, in former times, have been the recipient of many 'resurrected' bodies snatched illicitly from surrounding cemeteries, Guy's Hospital 47 is one of the most famous in the world.
+Among those associated with Guy's are Thomas Hodgkin, discoverer of Hodgkin's lymphoma; Sir Alexander Fleming, discoverer of penicillin and instructor of pathology; Sir Frederick Hopkins, discoverer of vitamins; John Braxton Hicks, discoverer of the Braxton Hicks uterine contractions; and John Keats, the poet.

 Among the trendy art galleries and studios are reminders of the area's licentious past such as Cross Bones Cemetery 48 on Redcross Street.
-The age of the graveyard is unknown but Tudor historian, John Stow (1525-1605) refers to a burial ground for 'single women' - a euphemism for the prostitutes who worked in the area's legalised brothels or 'stews'.
+The age of the gravevard is unknown but Tudor historian, John Stow (1525-1605) refers to a burial ground for 'single women' - a euphemism for the prostitutes who worked in the area's legalised brothels or stews.
 Such women were condemned to be buried in unhallowed ground.
 Yet many were actually licensed by the church.
 For some 500 years, the Bishops of Winchester exercised sole authority within the 'Liberty of The Clink', including the right to licence prostitutes under a Royal Ordinance dating back to 1161.
 By 1769, the graveyard had become a pauper's cemetery.
 The graveyard was finally closed in 1853, the dead within sleeping peacefully and unmolested until the 1990s.
-Then, as part of works carried out for an extension of the Jubilee Line, Museum of London archaeologists conducted a partial excavation of the site, removing some 148 skeletons.
+Then, as part of works carried out for an extension of the Jubilee Line.
+Museum of London archaeologists conducted a partial excavation of the site, removing some 148 skeletons.
 It is estimated that these represent less than 1% of the total number of burials at this site.
 Some were displayed at the Museum's 1998 London Bodies exhibition, including: 'a young woman's syphilitic skull with multiple erosive lesions, from Red Cross Way, Southwark, 18th century'.
 As part of public efforts to preserve the site from development, a ceremony to commemorate 'the outcast dead' is held at the beflowered gate to the cemetery on the 23rd of each month, at 7pm.

 Palestra 49 is one of south London's first modern 'landmark' buildings.
-Designed by Will Alsop, the building won a prestigious British architectural award, and was described as 'a marker building ...[that].. through sheer physical presence and scale, brings an unpromising site to the attention of all, making it the subject of debate'.
+Designed by Will Alsop, the building won a prestigious British architectural award, and was described as 'a marker building ..[that].. through sheer physical presence and scale, brings an unpromising site to the attention of all, making it the subject of debate'.

 The Cut is home to no less than two theatres.
-The Old Vic 50 was established in 1818 and has provided the backdrop to the acting prowess of many of the world's finest actors - including Sir John Gielgud, Sir Laurence Olivier and Dame Judy Dench.
-Since 2003, the position of artistic director has been held by the American actor Kevin Spacey.
+The Old Vic 50 was established in 1818 and has provided the backdrop to the acting prowess of many of the world's finest actors including Sir John Gielgud, Sir Laurence Olivier and Dame Judy Dench.
+Since 2003, the position of artistic director has start by boat or train (see the map and FAQs inside for further You can also cycle just part of the route and return to the off and explore so you may wish to take a whole day.
+3 hours.
+However, there are many interesting places to stop If you cycle the whole route without stopping it will take around How long does it take?